-Whilst good employment relations is in the DNA of our Trust, we also have formal systems established to ensure that this is in place.

-The Trust expects both teaching and non-teaching staff to have representation on Local Governing Bodies and/or Academy Councils, with two staff governor positions enshrined in our terms of reference, and we actively seek to fill any and all vacancies as they emerge.
+Whilst good industrial relations is in the DNA of our Trust, we also have formal systems established to ensure that this remains in place.
+The Trust expects both teaching and non-teaching staff to have representation on local governance, with two staff governor positions enshrined in our terms of reference, and we actively seek to fill any and all vacancies as they emerge.
+These governors are also invited to come together once a term to attend our Staff Parliament, chaired by the Trust CEO.